Age of Empires II

 I’ve been playing Age of Empires II since around 2002, maybe 2003.
 It came on a demo disc — PC Format or NAG magazine, I can’t quite remember which.
 Before I understood build orders or eco management or what a feudal rush was, I was building walls around my town centre and wondering why the AI kept showing up with thirty crossbowmen before I’d even clicked up to Castle Age.
 I lost constantly.
 I loved every second of it.

 AoE2 has a quality no other RTS has managed to replicate.
-The design is deceptively simple: gather four resources, build an army, destroy the enemy.
-But underneath that simplicity is an extraordinary depth.
-Every civilisation plays differently — not because they have wildly different mechanics, but because small bonuses compound in ways that change your entire approach.
-Britons get extra range on their archers.
-That one bonus reshapes how you fight, how you position, how you think about map control.
+The design looks simple: gather four resources, build an army, destroy the enemy.
+Underneath that there’s an enormous amount of depth.
+Every civilisation plays differently, and not because they have wildly different mechanics — small bonuses compound in ways that change your entire approach.
+Britons get extra range on their archers, and that single bonus changes how you fight, where you position, how you think about map control.
 Multiply that across forty-five civilisations and you have a game that’s been out for over twenty-five years and still hasn’t been solved.

 The map generation is a huge part of it.
 Every game is different.
 You don’t memorise a layout; you scout, adapt, and make decisions with incomplete information.
 Arabia plays nothing like Arena, which plays nothing like Islands.
 The variety means that even after thousands of hours, you’re still encountering situations you haven’t seen before.
 Few games can claim that, let alone one from 1999.